-Georgia Probation Violations - Probation Violation Lawyer in GA
+Georgia Probation Violation - Probation Violation Lawyer in Georgia

 If you have prior convictions of DUI or other alcohol or drug related offenses, you have likely been placed on probation for at least a 12 month sentence.
 In many cases, even for a first DUI conviction, you may have to deal with probation for several years if convicted.
 Probation is expensive with monthly supervision fees, and it is a great burden with strict requirements including random screenings for drugs and alcohol, which will be required.

 For more than 25 years, Richard Lawson has defended Georgia Probationers.
 As a former prosecutor, his office has helped hundreds of people with probation violations in Georgia.
 His office has been the difference between jail-time and freedom for countless people on probation.
 His office is devoted to the freedom and fair treatment of people charged with probation violations in Georgia.

 Sometimes Mistakes Are Made And Your Probation is Violated:

 There is a daily risk of committing a violation of probation while you serve your sentence.
 Falling behind on payments of your probation fees, missing probation appointments, neglecting community service, or missing drug and alcohol treatment classes, can leave you subject to a technical violation of probation.
 A technical violation of probation means that you did not commit any new offenses, but rather simply have failed to maintain the requirements of your sentence to the satisfaction of your Georgia probation officer (PO).